hortonworks/cloudbreak/docs/index.md

 `SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later (The key generation process is described in the Configuring the Microsoft Azure account section)

-**Google Cloud**
+**Google Cloud Platform**

 `Name:` name of your credential

 `Description:` short description of your linked credential

-`Project Id:` your GCC Project id - see Accounts
+`Project Id:` your GCP Project id - see Accounts

-`Service Account Id:` your GCC service account mail address - see Accounts
+`Service Account Id:` your GCP service account mail address - see Accounts

-`Service Account private key:` your GCC service account generated private key - see Accounts
+`Service Account private key:` your GCP service account generated private key - see Accounts

 `SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later